zaufi/kate-cpp-helper-plugin/README.md

 * <del>Clean `std::enable_if` and `boost::enable_if` from return value and parameters</del> [use sanitizers]
 * Use compilation database if possible. [what to do w/ headers which are not in there?]
-* Auto generate doxygen documentation for functions from definition -- just skeleton w/ parameters and return type.
+* Auto generate doxygen documentation for functions from definition -- just skeleton w/ parameters and return type. (maybe better to implement as Python plugin for kate?)
 * Enable code autocompletion (configurable by checkbox)... but how to deal w/ really heavy project?
   Nowadays for one of my current project it took ~8sec to show completions (even with PCH) :-(
   <del>So, definitely there should be possible to turn code autocompleter off</del> [done]